 We will do all this and more through weekly tutorial sessions as well as half-termly 1-1 meetings when we will work together to identify suitable targets to help you achieve your full potential.

 Although you are a young adult, part of our role is to communicate with your parents, who remain an important part of your academic journey.
 We’ll share updates with them, and if you do need extra support, we’ll work with them too .

 If you require additional learning support, our dedicated Learning Support team will work closely with you, your family, your school, relevant external agencies and College staff to ensure you receive the support that is exactly right for you.

-Our Learning Support team is based in the Study Centre.
+Our Learning Support team is based in the Learning Support Centre.

-The Study Centre is a hub of activity providing additional learning support including:
+The Learning Support Centre is a hub of activity providing additional learning support including: